colindean/talks/make_python_devex/presentation.md

 COLIN:

-The teams were I developed this have since disbanded, unfortunately.
-But, like a beautiful flower waving in the wind, we're spreading the seeds of this method throughout our company.

 The greatest challenge we encountered while rolling this out is some of the one-time setup required to tell IDEs and tools where to look for executables installed from Poetry and pyenv.